SenorPyro/MaM-Zipper/README.md

 * Strips the encoding of the torrent files which may cause problems for poorly implemented torrent scripts

 ## Future plans
-* Add an option to exclude currently/previously leeched/seeded
+* Wait for users to ask for features
-* Add an option to limit torrent data size
+* Bug hunting and fixing

 ## Changelog
 Description | Version | State
 --- | --- | ---
-Initial commit | v1.0 | beta
+Added exclude previously/currently seeding/leeching and size limiter | v1.1 | beta
-Added "id" to the torrents to not get filename conflicts | v1.0.1 | beta Added ordering to the downloads to make them match their filenames | v1.0.2 | beta
+Added ordering to the downloads to make them match their filenames | v1.0.2 | beta Added "id" to the torrents to not get filename conflicts | v1.0.1 | beta Initial commit | v1.0 | beta